Thursday, December 20, 2012

 Radical Reactors Revisited

 Although my main interest was in accelerators, one sideline topic accompanying my professional life was nuclear reactors.
 In my early days, experts kept telling me that governments and industry had backed the wrong horse.
-They said that the light water reactor producing enormous amounts of highly radioactive waste had been as bad a choice as (remember) the VHS videotape system over Sony's Betamax.
-In those early days, the Canadian CANDU reactor line using heavy water was considered a better technical solution.
-One consequence of the "bad choice" is that we are now faced with the problem of the safe storage of highly radioactive waste.
+They said that the light-water reactor, producing enormous amounts of highly radioactive waste, had been as bad a choice as (remember) the VHS videotape system over Sony's Betamax.
+In those early days, the Canadian CANDU heavy-water reactor line was considered a better technical solution.
+One consequence of the "bad choice" is that we now face the problem of safely storing highly radioactive waste.
 To "incinerate" this waste, my former director-general and Nobel prize-winner Carlo Rubbia even proposed a new type of reactor, the accelerator-driven Rubbiatron.

 You see Kirk Sorensen (First row, second from the right)